oracle-livelabs/em-omc/oci-database-management/dbmgmt-features/dbmgmt-features.md

      **Storage Usage:** Displays system storage and user data storage in TB.
 System storage is broken down by usage in system tablespaces and user data, and User Data storage is broken down by usage in the top five user tablespaces.
 The total storage allocation for the database is denoted by a red line and enables you to monitor storage usage compared to the total allocation.

-4. You can click one of the other options on the left pane under Resources to perform the following tasks:
+4. On the left pane under **Resources**, you can:

+     - Use **Performance Hub** to analyze and tune the performance of the Managed Database.
+     - Use **ADDM Spotlight** to view findings and recommendations to optimize database and application performance.
+     - Use **AWR Explorer** to explore and analyze AWR data for a Managed Database and use it as a central repository to import, analyze, and compare AWR data from other databases.
+     - Use **SQL Tuning Advisor** to analyze SQL statements and obtain recommendations on how to tune SQL statements, along with the rationale and expected benefit.
+     - Manage **SQL tuning sets** and perform tasks such as creating and monitoring SQL tuning sets and loading SQL statements into SQL tuning sets.
+     - Manage **SQL Plan Management** configuration and monitor SQL plan baselines for a Managed Database.
-     - Monitor the tablespaces and data files.
+     Monitor the tablespaces and data files.
+     - Use **SQL Insights** for detailed SQL performance data, as well as operationally useful insights derived from that data, for the Managed Database.
+     - **Search SQLs**: Specify conditions and filters to search for the SQL statements currently running on the Managed Database or available in retained AWR data.
+     - **Search sessions**: Specify conditions and filters to search for current sessions in the Managed Database.
+     - **Optimizer statistics**: Monitor the optimizer statistics for a Managed Database, analyze the statistics collection tasks and Optimizer Statistics Advisor tasks, and implement Optimizer Statistics Advisor recommendations.
+     - Monitor the tablespaces and datafiles stored in each tablespace in the Managed Database.
+     - View the users created in the Oracle Database.
+     - **Alert logs**: Monitor the alert and attention logs generated for the Managed Database in a selected time period.
-     - View and edit database parameters.
+     - View and edit the database parameters for the Managed Database.
+     - View the jobs defined for the Managed Database, if any.
+     - **Capacity Planning**: Use this Ops Insights feature for a summary of database CPU, Storage, Memory, and I/O utilization.
-     - Create and manage Jobs and Job executions for the Managed Database.
+     - **Credentials**: Set credentials to access, monitor and manage the Managed Database.
+     - **Alarm definitions**: Create Oracle-recommended alarms and perform other alarm-related tasks in Diagnostics & Management.
+     - **Associated Metric Extensions**: View the Metric Extensions associated with the Managed Database.
-     - View the Database Groups the Managed Database is a part of, if any.
+     - **Associated database groups**: View the Database Groups the Managed Database is a part of, if any.

 ## Task 6: Performing Database Performance Diagnostics

-1. On the left pane, click **Fleet Summary** to navigate to the **Fleet Summary** page.
-Scroll down to the **Members** tab and click the **HRSTAGE** database.
+1. On the **Oracle Database fleet summary**, scroll down to the **Members** tab and click the **HRSTAGE** database.
 On the top of the **Managed Database Details** page, click the **Performance Hub** button.

      **Note** : Performance Hub requires granting of appropriate user privileges.
 Grant the required privileges to db\_monitoring\_user whereas db\_monitoring\_user is the user selected to register pluggable database.